 Although the MNC spillovers literature has primarily been focused on manufacturing, there is a small but growing literature on the effects of MNCs in retail.
-Javorcik et al. (2008) present casestudy evidence that Wal-Mart's entry into Mexico had a heterogeneous effect on local suppliers in the soap and detergent industry: the best suppliers began selling to Wal-Mart and faced pressure to reduce prices but also received advice on how to upgrade; weaker suppliers continued to sell through traditional retail channels and just faced increased price competition.
-Iacovone et al. (2015) develop a dynamic industry-evolution model that captures this effect and find reducedform evidence consistent with it: in regions with more Wal-Mart stores, and in sectors more likely to be selling to Wal-Mart (e.g. frozen foods), larger plants (presumed to produce products of greater "appeal") increased sales, R&D spending, wages, and imported input shares (presumed to be correlated with product quality) relative to smaller plants.
+Javorcik, Keller, and Tybout (2008) present case-study evidence that Walmart's entry into Mexico had a heterogeneous effect on local suppliers in the soap and detergent industry: the best suppliers began selling to Walmart and faced pressure to reduce prices but also received advice on how to upgrade; weaker suppliers continued to sell through traditional retail channels and just faced increased price competition.
+Iacovone et al. (2015) develop a dynamic industry-evolution model that captures this effect and find reduced-form evidence consistent with it: in regions with more Walmart stores, and in sectors more likely to be selling to Walmart (e.g., frozen foods), larger plants (presumed to produce products of greater "appeal") increased sales, R&D spending, wages, and imported input shares (presumed to be correlated with product quality) relative to smaller plants.
 Although the measurement of upgrading is challenging in retail, the sector is modernizing quickly in many countries and will be an important subject for research going forward.

 Another sort of buyer-driven effect arises when customers have preferences directly over the technologies used by firms.
-A nice example is provided by Higgins (2020), who shows that when a large Mexican social program (Progresa/Prospera) began disbursing funds on debit cards, corner stores responded by adopting electronic payment technologies.
+A nice example is provided by Higgins (2022), who shows that when a large Mexican social program (Progresa/Prospera) began disbursing funds on debit cards, corner stores responded by adopting electronic payment technologies.
 This in turn increased demand by non-beneficiary consumers for debit cards, creating a two-sided feedback loop.
-Another example is provided by consumer pressure on MNCs, and hence their suppliers, regarding working conditions: several studies have found evidence that anti-sweatshop pressure has increased wages and improved working conditions (Harrison and Scorse, 2010; Tanaka, 2020; Boudreau, 2021).
+Another example is provided by consumer pressure on MNCs, and hence their suppliers, regarding working conditions: several studies have found evidence that anti-sweatshop pressure has increased wages and improved working conditions (Harrison and Scorse 2010, Tanaka 2020, Boudreau 2022).